tapcartinc/custom-block-templates/Store Locator/README.md

 3. Copy the Javascript from the [script.js](#) file in this folder, and paste it in the JS tab in the editor

 ## Block preview

 All store locations will display in the preview, but will filter the nearest store location once permission is granted.

 ![StoreLocator](https://user-images.githubusercontent.com/122114430/229633132-caf49367-8b55-4a54-9d2f-47111201c2c1.png)

+Here is what it will look like to the end user.

 <img width="421" alt="ClosestStore" src="https://user-images.githubusercontent.com/122114430/229633748-ee509054-1fdc-41e7-bc61-4af46ca0c5ff.png">